aclinnovator/aclinnovator.github.io/about.md

 Welcome Akiva's *forge*.

-Akiva is a 15 year old scientist, software developer, and thinker.
-Akiva is currently studying statistical relationships between structure and function in the *C. Elegans* nervous system and developing models for predicting how structural changes affect network behavior.
+Akiva is a 17 year old scientist, software developer, and thinker.
+Last year, Akiva studied statistical relationships between structure and function in the *C. Elegans* nervous system and developing models for predicting how structural changes affect network behavior.

 Relentlessly resourceful and persistent, Akiva pursues what he is deeply passionate about with a tsunami of energy.
 He actualizes his potential and endeavors to create value for himself and ultimately the world.